 I am an elementary educator with 11 years of teaching experience.
 I have taught in second grade, fourth grade, and fifth grade classrooms.
 I earned my elementary education degree from Fort Lewis College in Durango, Colorado.
-I live in Denver and am currently teaching technology to 2nd through 7th graders at Cherry Creek Academy in Englewood Colorado.
-I will be graduating from CU Denver with my masters in technology literacies this December.
+I live in Denver and am currently teaching technology to Kindergarten through 7th graders at Cherry Creek Academy in Englewood Colorado.
+I have a Masters in Learning Design and Technologies from the University of Colorado at Denver.

 Currently, my educational interests include increasing differentiated learning, technology in the classroom, and parent and community involvement.